certtools/intelmq/intelmq/bots/parsers/shadowserver/README.md

   In both cases, the data will be added to extra.
 - `additional_fields`: A dictionary with a static mapping of field name to data, e.g. to set classifications or protocols.

+The tuples can be of following format:

+- `('intelmqkey', 'shadowkey')`
+- `('intelmqkey', 'shadowkey', conversion_function)`
+- `('shadowkey', conversion_function)`, data will be added to extra in this case
+- `('intelmqkey', 'shadowkey', conversion_function, True)`, the function gets two parameters here, the second one is the full row (as dictionary)